How to support AI adoption on your team

 5. Make it easy

-- Everyone should know who to contact if they have questions.
+- Someone to contact if they have questions.

-- Evaluate requests to whitelist new tools within 2 days.
+- Evaluate new tools within 2 days of staff requests.

 Appendix 1.
 Further reading